abhiib02/ci4-googleAuth/README.md

 # ci4-googleAuth\
-This is a simple Sample Code for Google Signin in Codeigniter 4\
+This is a simple Sample Code for Google Signin/Signup in Codeigniter 4\
 \
 Before implementing signin \
 \